LANDSCAPE STILL LIFE PORTRAIT

 Selected works from the collection

-This thematic hanging of works from the Louisiana collection turns the focus on three classical art-historical genres, steeped in tradition: Landscape, Still Life and Portrait.
+This thematic hanging of works from the Louisiana collection turned the focus on three classical art-historical genres, steeped in tradition: Landscape, Still Life and Portrait.
 Three genres that have been cultivated over time with different intensities and varieties of expression – and that have not in any way been relegated to past history.
 On the contrary these genres are constantly reinvented and given new meaning.

 Louisiana’s collection comprises a good 4000 works, mainly from the period 1945 until today.
 The collection forms the core of the museum’s activities and provides background resonance for its special exhibitions.
 It is growing continuously, and when a work is incorporated in the collection it becomes a part of Louisiana’s DNA and the Danish cultural heritage.